jnozzi/cocoadev.com/markdown/MachineSpecificInformation.md

 	return(result2);

 Both breaks are very early on and I have been unable to determine what exactly is wrong.
-Hopefully just because I am not as thoroughly versed in the General/IOKit as I wish I was.
+Hopefully just because I am not as thoroughly versed in the IOKit as I wish I was.

 Any help on these, and helping me to find the subnet would be greatly appreciated.
 Thanks in advance.

-General/ChrisGiddings
+ChrisGiddings

 ----

-I posted some code a while ago, that I got from somebody else too, and I have since written a little tool called 'minime' that I use on my Xgrid cluster to collect some info, including S/N. Look at General/HowToGetHardwareAndNetworkInfo, and/or send me an email for the minime tool :-)
+I posted some code a while ago, that I got from somebody else too, and I have since written a little tool called 'minime' that I use on my Xgrid cluster to collect some info, including S/N. Look at HowToGetHardwareAndNetworkInfo, and/or send me an email for the minime tool :-)
---General/CharlesParnot
+--CharlesParnot